 - We head out again in the late afternoon and we’re normally back in camp shortly after sunset to start preparing supper.
 Most meals are enjoyed sitting around the campfire, listening to the sounds of the bush and discussing the day’s activities.
 After a long day, we’re usually in bed early, excited for the day ahead!

-- At least once a week we have a day set aside to input the information we’ve gathered into the computer and make an analysis of the data.
+- At least once a week we have a day set aside to input the information we’ve gathered from the field into the camp computer and make an analysis of the data.

 - Wildlife ACT’s conservation volunteers prepare their own meals, and are responsible for general cleaning and maintenance in the camp.

-Depending on how long you join the team for and the time of year, you may also be part of darting or trapping and radio collaring of various animal species, the relocation and re-introduction of game, identity tagging of animals, setting and checking of camera traps, game counts, bird ringing and alien plant control.
+Depending on how long you join the team for and the time of year, you may also be part of wildlife darting or trapping, the radio collaring of various animal species, the relocation and re-introduction of game, identity tagging of animals, setting and checking of camera traps, game counts, bird ringing and alien plant control.
 (Please note that these activities occur strictly when the need arises and cannot be guaranteed).

 ‘This is Zululand, Not Disneyland’